whu-lyh/semantic-segmentation/README.md

 * The code is tested with pytorch 1.3 and python 3.6
 * You can use ./Dockerfile to build an image.
++ Also can `sh install.sh`
+> the version of torch should no higher than 2.0.0. otherwise, the following error occurs.
+> the apex is recommanded to install the 22.04-dev branch instead of master branch.
+The apex has already cloned from official repo.

 ## Download Weights